socialive-us/python-coding-challenge/README.md

   - Allocate a unique identifier and return it in the response
   - Create the item in the table, detecting collisions without first reading the item (hint: ConditionalExpression)
   - Add a createdAt and updatedAt field to the table, but do not return it in the response
-- Evolve the tests with 90% or greater coverage
+- Evolve the tests to have 90% or greater coverage
   - Update integration and unit tests, deciding what should be unit vs. integration

+Once done, create a pull request.
+The changes will be reviewed together.
+No AWS resources are required because the Lambda will be demonstrated with `run_tests.sh`, using mocked resources.